The commonest barrier to having Plastic surgery is the cost.

 Most anaesthetists charge their fees by the hour, so the longer the operation, the higher the charge.

-The anaesthetic fee is usually paid up front: please refer to the table below.
+The anaesthetic fee is usually paid up front.